Field Trip: Plants & Birds of Butte Creek Ecological Preserve

 Description

-We will explore the native trees, shrubs, and birds of Butte Creek.
-Butte Creek Canyon is stunning with its Tuscan Volcanic Formations.
+The Mechoopda Tribe's Butte Creek Ecological Preserve is a 93 acre creekside habitat that hosts the largest wild run of the threatened Central Valley Spring Run Chinook Salmon and many other animals.
+On this trip we will explore the native trees, shrubs, and birds of this stunning setting in Butte Creek Canyon's Tuscan Volcanic Formations.
 This is a 2 to 3-mile intermediate hike along the creek down to the pond.
-Over 160 species have been documented here.
+170 species of birds have been documented here.
 Possible sightings include Phainopepla, Red-breasted Sapsucker, Wood Duck, Bald Eagle, and assorted creekside species.
 Otters and beavers also frequent the area.
-You will be hiking in an area affected by the Camp Fire.
-As we bird, we will explore this fire adapted landscape and see the vigorous regrowth of the past 5 years.
-A recent study found more birds post fire.
-Wear sturdy shoes/boots and bring water, and snacks.
+The Camp Fire burned through the BCEP in 2018, and this fire adapted landscape has seen vigorous regrowth since.
+A recent study comparing pre and post fire bird populations found more birds post fire.
+Wear sturdy shoes/boots and bring snacks, water, and binoculars.

 Field Trip Leaders